How we charge for our services

-In certain cases, vehicles involved in a collision may be relocated to a significant distance from the scene.
-For example, in a specific incident, we were retained to investigate a collision on the N2 outside Stormsriver in the Eastern Cape.
-The Red VW Bus was available for examination at a local storage facility, but due to delays in obtaining access to the vehicles for a period of three days, the Land Rover had already been removed and transported to Johannesburg in Gauteng.
-This can also be the case with commercial vehicles, which are frequently transported to repair centers or storage yards of the owner’s choosing, which can be further from the scene.
-The relocation of vehicles from the incident location and it’s impact on the location of our work, it’s an important factor that we consider in our billing structure.
+In certain cases, the relocation of vehicles involved in a collision can have a significant impact on my investigation.
+For instance, I were once retained to investigate a collision on the N2 outside Stormsriver in the Eastern Cape, where the Red VW Bus was available for examination at a local storage facility, but the Land Rover had already been removed and transported to Johannesburg in Gauteng, resulting in a delay of three days in obtaining access to the vehicle.
+This scenario is not uncommon with commercial vehicles, which are frequently transported to repair centers or storage yards of the owner’s choosing, which may be further away from the scene.
+Thus, the relocation of vehicles from the incident location is a crucial factor that I take into account when preparing my billing structure.

 Location of the scene

-We operate within the jurisdiction of Southern Africa, including but not limited to the territories of Lesotho, Swaziland, Namibia, Botswana, Zimbabwe, Tanzania, Kenya and potentially other areas within the Middle East.
-Due to the uncertain nature of collisions, including their location and timing, as well as the potential relevance of various factors in any potential litigation, it is our standard practice to conduct on-site investigations of all incidents, whenever feasible.
-As such, expenses associated with travel, including but not limited to airfare, lodging, and ground transportation, may be incurred and billed to the client based on the location of the incident and our intention to physically attend, either at the time of the incident or post-event.
+As a Court Expert within the Southern Africa jurisdiction, which includes but is not limited to territories of Lesotho, Swaziland, Namibia, Botswana, Zimbabwe, Tanzania, Kenya, and potentially other areas within the Middle East, I conduct on-site investigations of all incidents, whenever feasible.
+Due to the unpredictable nature of collisions, including their location and timing, as well as the potential relevance of various factors in any potential litigation, it is my standard practice to physically attend the scene of an incident.
+This may require me to incur travel expenses, including but not limited to airfare, lodging, and ground transportation, which may be billed to the client based on the location of the incident and my intention to physically attend, either at the time of the incident or post-event.

 Nature of the request (type of case)

-We recognise that each case we undertake may present unique challenges and require a varying degree of effort, resources and time to properly investigate and/or reconstruct.
-The scope of services required may range from basic evidence preservation exercises, such as on-site photography and measurement, to the preparation of detailed reconstruction reports, animations, and advanced 3D models for use in court.
-Additionally, cases may require additional services, including but not limited to experimental testing, exemplar vehicle examination, research, data analysis, and review of expert reports.
-Furthermore, cases we take on can have multiple complexities and challenges like ballistic testing, involving murder by hanging, which require a different level of expertise.
-Given the variability of the cases we handle, we may not be able to provide an accurate cost estimate until we have a clear understanding of the specific nature and scope of the services required.
+As a Court Expert, I understand that each case I undertake presents unique challenges and demands varying degrees of effort, resources, and time to conduct proper investigation and/or reconstruction.
+The services required can range from simple evidence preservation tasks, such as on-site photography and measurement, to the development of detailed reconstruction reports, animations, and advanced 3D models for use in court.
+In addition, certain cases may necessitate supplementary services such as experimental testing, exemplar vehicle examination, research, data analysis, and review of expert reports.

 Travel, Accommodation, Toll Fees, etc.

-In the course of providing our services, we may be required to travel throughout the territory of South Africa, as well as internationally.
-Due to the volatility of fuel prices and currency exchange rates, we may be unable to accurately predict the direct costs associated with deployment in advance.
-Additionally, various additional expenses may be incurred while traveling including, but not limited to, toll fees on certain routes such as the N3 and N4 within South Africa, accommodation, airfare, visa fees, or medical testing cost when traveling internationally.
-While we regret the imposition of these additional expenses on our clients, we are obligated to pass them on, unless they are not applicable.
+As a Court Expert, I understand that in carrying out my services, I may need to travel to different locations within South Africa and abroad.
+However, due to the unpredictable nature of fuel prices and currency exchange rates, I may not be able to accurately determine the direct costs associated with my deployment beforehand.
+Additionally, there may be additional expenses incurred while traveling, including but not limited to toll fees on specific routes such as the N3 and N4 within South Africa, accommodation, airfare, visa fees, or medical testing costs when traveling internationally.
+While I regret any inconvenience caused to my clients by these expenses, I am obliged to pass them on, except where they are not applicable.